keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 ## Horizontal xor vertical "hv" box

 The first type is "hv", written as `"@[<hv>…@]"`.
-It is usally mentioned as "horizontal/vertical" box, but I like to call it "horizontal *xor* vertical" box to highlight the exclusive nature of the choice:
+It is usually mentioned as "horizontal/vertical" box, but I like to call it "horizontal *xor* vertical" box to highlight the exclusive nature of the choice:

 * If everything in the box fits on one line, it is layed out horizontally: every break hint becomes (zero or more) spaces, as specified by the first—"fits"—parameter.
 * If everything does not fit on a single like, the layout is vertical: every break hint becomes a line break, followed by the baseline indentation of the box *plus* the second—"breaks"—parameter of spaces.

-Let's reimplement `pp_list` using the newfound knowledge of boxes and break hints.
+Let's reimplement `pp_list` using the newfound knowledge of boxes and break hints:

 <!--
 ```ocaml